hrobijns/group_inv_ML_imperial/README.md

 ##### deep_sets_SHodge.py:
 - an attempt to recreate [this paper (2)](https://arxiv.org/abs/1703.06114), and implement a NN which is independant to permutation of the input vectors.
 - essentially worked by training 5 NNs in parallel on all the individual elements in the input weight vectors, summing these outputs, and then further training.
-- group invariancy was achieved.
-- trained on Sasakian Hodge numbers
+- trained on Sasakian Hodge numbers (group invariancy was achieved, but no statistically significant change in accuracy observed).

 ##### deep_sets_CNI.py:
 - group invariant NN turned into a classifier and applied to learning the CN invariant.